Glyphosate: Mode of action

 Under normal circumstances, EPSP is dephosphorylated to chorismate, an essential precursor for the amino acids mentioned above.
 These amino acids are used in protein synthesis and to produce secondary metabolites such as folates, ubiquinones, and naphthoquinone.

 X-ray crystallographic studies of glyphosate and EPSPS show that glyphosate functions by occupying the binding site of the phosphoenolpyruvate, mimicking an intermediate state of the ternary enzyme–substrate complex.
-Glyphosate inhibits the EPSPS enzymes of different species of plants and microbes at different rates.
+Glyphosate inhibits the EPSPS enzymes of diverse species of plants and microbes, although rates vary.